freekrai/starter-cloud9/README.md

 __TIP:__ Press "up" on your keyboard in the Terminal to recall your last command.
 This will be faster than typing `ruby app.rb -p $PORT -o $IP` every time.

 Now, navigate to your app's main web page and run the messaging demo.
 You should now get a different message than you did the first time.
 Repeat this process every time you change code in your application.

-## Begin Questing!
-This is but your first step into a larger world.
-[Return to TwilioQuest](http://quest.twilio.com) to continue your adventure.
-Huzzah!